Azure/azure-signalr/docs/management-sdk-migration.md

 # `IServiceManager` to `ServiceManager` Migration Guidance

 This guidance is intended to assist in the migration to `ServiceManager` from `IServiceManager`.
 It will focus on side-by-side comparisons for similar operations between the legacy and the new APIs.
-The new APIs will be released in version 10.0.0 .
+The new APIs will be released in 10.0.0 version.

 We assume that you are familiar with the usage of `ServiceManagerBuilder` and the related APIs, otherwise, please refer the [Azure SignalR Service Management SDK ](management-sdk-guide.md) other than this guidance.
 - [`IServiceManager` to `ServiceManager` Migration Guidance](#iservicemanager-to-servicemanager-migration-guidance)